hashicorp/packer/website/source/docs/builders/vmware-iso.html.markdown

   `tools_upload_flavor`.
 By default the upload path is set to `{{.Flavor}}.iso`.

+* `version` (string) - This is the vmx hardware version for the new virtual machine, by default this is '9'.  [reference document](http://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=1003746)

 * `vm_name` (string) - This is the name of the VMX file for the new virtual machine, without the file extension.
 By default this is "packer-BUILDNAME", where "BUILDNAME" is the name of the build.